 Paragliding makes our dream to fly come true.
-You don’t have to board huge airplanes or jump out of them with parachutes.
-All you need to do is sit in the harness, suspended below a fabric wing consisting of a large number of interconnected baffled cells.
+No need to board a huge plane, or jump out of one with a parachute.
+There no engine, it simply involves siting in a harness which is suspended by a large, curved fabric wing.
+You launching into the air by running and obtaining lift.
 The complete set of equipment can be easily carried on the pilot’s back and even on public transport.
 That is why paragliding is the favourite air sport among travellers.

 You may be surprised to know that paraglider flights can last for hours and cover hundreds of kilometers.
-This gives you an opportunity to see huge areas of your travel destinations from the bird’s eye view.
+This gives you a unique opportunity to see huge areas of your travel destinations with a bird’s eye view.
 But the main reason to go paragliding is of course the magic experience of flying tens and hundreds of meters above the ground.
-Great heights however involve great risks.
+It’s an increasingly popular adventure activity for enjoying the skill and thrill of flight, but also spectacular overhead views and with todays webcams its easier than every to capture the experience.
+Great heights however can involve greater risks.

 The most common paragliding injuries are sprained, fractured or broken legs and ankles, which are unprotected and contact the ground hard if the landing maneuver goes wrong.
 Clumsy landing can also result in bruises, bumps and cuts.
-In some pretty bad accidents, paragliders often get spinal injuries which can lead to even worse consequences.
-Note that some of the worst accidents have occurred when the pilots were on holidays abroad.
-They have taken a chance to fly in a new exciting area and probably were not as cautious as they usually are at home.
-In such case beside the health problems, paragliders are risking their finances, as medical treatment abroad can cost a fortune.
+In some pretty bad accidents, paragliders can get spinal injuries which can lead to even worse consequences.
+Although its the last think you would want to think of, some of these incidents can occur when trying paragliding on holidays abroad.
+Especially as you may be a total novice trying this new exciting adventure for the first time.
+Always remember to stay safe and follow some basic safety tips to minimise the risk of accidents.
+Otherwise as well as medical risks, paragliders risk their finances, as medical treatment abroad can cost a fortune.